 How to Decorate This Cake

-- Sugared decorations: I use sugared rose hips and sugared fresh rosemary.
+I also used sugared rose hips and sugared fresh rosemary.
 (No rose hips?
 Use cranberries.)
 Make a simple syrup by adding 1 cup sugar and 1 cup water to a saucepan over medium heat.
 Whisk until the sugar dissolves and bring to a boil.
 Let it cool.
 Dip the rose hips and rosemary into the syrup.
-Then, roll them in the sugar.
+Then, roll them in sugar.
 Gently shake off excess sugar.
+Arrange your sugared decorations as you like.
+Just remember to remove them before serving!

 Why Does the Cake Need to Rest Overnight?

 Letting a cake rest ensures the cake is completely cooled before frosting.
-It will also be easier to cut the layers.
+As a result, it will be easier to cut the layers.
 The longer the cake sits, the more the flavors will settle.